SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     >
     >---
     >
-    > The Cloud Foundry environment can aslo be interacted with the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/getting-started.html) as shown below.
+    > The Cloud Foundry environment can also be interacted with the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/getting-started.html) as shown below.
     >
     >![](images/cf-cli.png)